Invasive species rule – NR 40

 - Invasive species can alter ecological relationships among native species and can affect ecosystem function and structure, the economic value of ecosystems and human health.

 - There are many non-native plants that are invasive in forests, grasslands, wetlands, lakes and rivers.
-They displace native species and disrupt wildlife habitat.
+They displace native species and disrupt wildlife habitats.

 - Invasive species threaten Wisconsin's traditions, environment and economy in every corner of our lands and waters.